The Ultimate 2 Days in Cinque Terre Itinerary

 9:00 AM Enjoy a Ligurian Breakfast

-Time to start the day with the most important meal of the day – BREAKFAST!😍 When in Liguria, one typical breakfast you simply MUST try is Focaccia and cappuccino.
-If you want something sweeter, go for a Cornetto, Italy’s version of croissant.
-I highly recommend trying a Cornetto all’Albicocca, apricot jam-filled cornetto.
+Time to start the day with the most important meal – BREAKFAST! 😍 When in Liguria, one typical breakfast you simply MUST try is focaccia and cappuccino.
+If you want something sweeter, go for a Cornetto, Italy’s version of a croissant.
+I highly recommend trying a Cornetto all’Albicocca, an apricot jam-filled cornetto.

 10:00 AM: Hike Monterosso to Vernazza